singularity-devops/kong-apigateway/README.md

 	The request should succeed this time.
 Also note the CORS headers in the response which indicates the CORS plugin is working as expected:
 	`Access-Control-Allow-Origin: some-whitelisted-cors-origin.com`

-	If the request is send fast enough, it will also trigger the Rate Limiting plugin.
+	If the request is sent fast enough, it will also trigger the Rate Limiting plugin.
 9. Inspect the Mockbin history to see how the `kong-request-id` header along with the other arbitrary headers are present.
 These were injected by the Correlation ID and Request Transformer plugins as per the OpenAPI specification configuration.
 Similarly, note how the `photoUrls` key name in the request body has been transformed into `urls` as per the configuration.

 	Feel free to make changes to the OpenAPI specification and repeat steps 5 and 6 to update the Kong Gateway configuration.
 After all, the entire point is that the specification can be used for not just initialising, but also updating the API gateway configuration.